Yangcy0126/Yangcy0126.github.io/content/authors/cunyiyang/_index.md

 #- Visitors
 ---

-I am an active scholar in Finance at Lingnan College of Sun Yat-sen University, focusing on the **Theory and Application of Digital Financial Risk Management**.
+I am an active scholar in Finance at Lingnan College of Sun Yat-sen University, focusing on the **Theory and Application of Risk Management in Digital Transformation**.

 I have published several papers in academic journals, including *Financial Review*, *Technological Forecasting & Social Change*, *Business Strategy and the Environment* in English, as well as 经济研究 and 系统工程理论与实践 in Chinese.